katieshort/king-ml-test/README.md

    engagement and monetization.
 2. **Personalized Design Recommendation**: Develop a predictive model to recommend a game design for each player that maximizes future monetization while maintaining or enhancing engagement.
-3. **Performance Reporting**: Analyze and report the model performance to ensure the reliability and efficacy of the predictive recommendations.
+3. **Performance Reporting**: Analyze and report the model performance to justify selection of approach and model.
-4. **API Implementation**: Develop a locally runnable API that serves predictions from the trained model, with a focus on cloud readiness and containerization.
+4. **API Implementation**: Develop a locally runnable API that serves predictions from the trained model, containerized with Docker for cloud readiness.

 ## Methodology